nickjj/orats/README.md

 It cannot talk to your database without knowing the location, username and password for postgres.
 In most cases the location will be `localhost` and the username will be `postgres` so these values are provided by default.

-If you are curious about the implementation details feel free to [take a look](https://github.com/nickjj/orats/blob/master/orats.thor#L127).

 ## Base template

 This is the starter template that every other template will append to.
 I feel like when I make a new project, 95% of the time